 You could work anywhere that hosts a live production!
 On one end of the spectrum, you could be employed by a corporation, working just for them on meetings, corporate events, and gatherings.
 Fortune 500 companies often host visitors from all over the world, meaning you can count on more than just a meeting or two to take place.
 The need for professionalism within this industry is immense.
 Corporations will look for people that have confidence in the art of making their event run smoothly.
 Individuals can also work for a specific venue, like an arena or an athletic stadium setting up the diverse needs of each visiting game or performance.
 Or, you could travel on tour with a musical group, embracing the challenge of quickly learning a new environment with every change of venue.
 Another option is to work as a house of worship technical engineer, ensuring that the religious service's sounds and lights convey the right image.
 As with many other professions, the opportunities will be more plentiful if you are flexible on your location to be employed.
 If you are creative in your thinking, you will find places to employ your skills almost anywhere you look.
 International students will be able to find many short-term placement opportunities in this field since many gigs will be project-based.

 There are many opportunities for international students to work toward a show production degree in the US.
-Full Sail University, located just outside of Orlando, Florida, offers an undergraduate degree in show production as well as many other visual and performing art disciplines.
 You could experience the Lone Star State with University of Texas at Austin's recording technology major or spend time in the US capital city, Washington DC, at American University in their audio production and audio technology program.
 Additionally, while you are experiencing life in the US, try your hand at working with events and live productions somewhere like Walt Disney World, Disney Land or Six Flags.

 You don't have to be a music or theater major to get into the field.
 You could also consider studying business management, event planning or even communications.
 While you are working towards one of these broader degrees, you can get involved in extracurricular activities that will help you prepare for a career in show production.
 Volunteer to work backstage for one of the theater department's musicals, see what it takes to help run sound for the school's home football games, or seek out the journalism department for a gig with the morning news.